vjbollavarapu/tidygen/docs/FRONTEND_TESTING.md

 ## 🎯 **Testing Overview**

-This document provides a comprehensive guide to the frontend testing setup for the iNEAT ERP system.
+This document provides a comprehensive guide to the frontend testing setup for the TidyGen ERP system.
 The testing infrastructure includes unit tests, integration tests, and end-to-end tests with full coverage reporting.

 ## 🧪 **Testing Stack**